ha-noh/first-discord-bot/halloffame_logic.md

 # Data storage:
 1. There are two tables in the DB; the Collection uses the attachment/embed Url as a primary key, while the List uses it as a foreign key
-	1. The "List": the first table has five columns
-		- Url (foreign key)
-		- user id of Reactor
-		- user tag of Reactor
-		- reaction emoji used
-	2. The "Collection": the second table has three columns
+	1. The "Post Collection", or "Collection" table has three columns
 		- its Url (primary key)
 		- a boolean Flag to track whether it's been reposted to the Output channel
 		- a Count of the total number of reactions
 		- user id of Post's author
 		- user tag of Post's author
 		- the repost's id
+	2. The "Reactions List", or "List" table has five columns
+		- Url (foreign key)
+		- user id of Reactor
+		- user tag of Reactor
+		- reaction emoji used
+		- Primary key is (url, userid, emoji)

 # On reaction to a Post in the Input channel:
 1. Check if the reaction
 	- occurred in the correct channel,